jtmckay2017/maze-game/README.md

 Itch.io Game Link
 https://averagebrownie.itch.io/maze-game

-This game was made in two days for fun.
+This game was made in three days for fun.
 The code is a mess and has a lot of unused packages that were used while testing.

 Source Code: https://github.com/jtmckay2017/maze-game